Articles

 All previous versions of the Google external Keyword Tool have died a death and are no longer available.

-Fortunately, the much-loved functionality is still accessible, so you can generate lists and lists of keyword ideas using the new Keyword Planner but, in order to do so, you must be signed in to your AdWords* account.
+Fortunately, the much-loved functionality is still accessible, so you can generate lists of keyword ideas using the new Keyword Planner, but to do so, you must be signed in to your Google Ads account.

-The previous version of Google AdWords* tool, required a login in order to maximise on the results returned, but this new version does not allow for anonymous keyword checking.
-Although you must have an AdWords* account to use Google Keyword Planner, you do not have to spend any money on advertising.
+The previous version required a login in order to maximise the results returned, but this new version does not allow for anonymous keyword checking.
+Although you must have a Google Ads account to use Keyword Planner, you do not have to spend any money on advertising.

 At first glance, the two platforms look significantly different, which is understandable considering several new features have been integrated into Keyword Planner.